iluvpy/math-interpreter/README.md

 # math-interpreter
     a math interpreter written in C

+#State
+    in development; none of the current syntax is working

 ## Usage
-    type in `./math` when you have the binary in your directory, or when you installed the math interpreter on your system you can just run `math-interp`
+    type in `./math` when you have the binary in your directory

     then something looking like a console should popup where you can start typing your math expressions